 The scientists checked the wounds in the following days.
 Couples healed in a median of five days after friendly counseling but took six days after a session about marital conflicts.
 When the conflict sessions were split into couples who got confrontational versus those who were more easygoing, the hostile couples took a median of two days longer to heal, the researchers reported in JAMA Psychiatry.”

 2. Prevent Fires Sadly, every year fires destroy people’s homes because of holiday-related hazards.
 Place candles away from curtains and trees, and if you have pets or children, you may want to avoid them altogether.
 Keep real Christmas trees watered, check strings of lights for frayed wires and never leave a fireplace unattended.
 Install a carbon monoxide and smoke detector in your home.
+Don’t leave cooking pots and pans unattended, especially over an open flame.

 3. Avoid Injuries When Decorating Instead of standing on furniture to put up decorations, use a step stool or ladder.
 The National Safety Council recommends using a ladder model with slip-resistant feet and wearing slip-resistant shoes when climbing on one.